KITmetricslab/tadda/README.md

 ### **Empirical Example**
 contains data and code to reproduce all empirical results
++ The file _tadda_example.R_ contains the code for empirical example in Section 5: it computes the optimal window size and generates Table 2 and Table 3
++ The file _example_mali.R_ generates Figure 3
 + The file _bayes_acts_functions.R_ contains functions for computing the optimal point forecasts (OPFs) of different scoring functions (AE, SE and variants of TADDA) as well as a summary function for a nicer represenation of the results
-+ The file _example_mali.R_ generates Figure 3
-+ The file _tadda_example.R_ contains the code for empirical example in Section 5: it computes the optimal window size and generates Table 2 and Table 3

 **Data**
+contains the data for the empirical analysis
 + The file _data_prep.R_
   * extracts time series of country month fatalities due to state based conflict "ged_best_sb" for each country in Africa
   * computes true s=1,...,7 step ahead log-changes for each country and month